 Neuroendocrine & Carcinoid Tumors

-NETs are slow growing tumors that begin in neuroendocrine cells.
-These cells have two interesting qualities.
-They have nerve-cell traits and they create hormones.
-NETs tend to develop over many years and may be hard to diagnose.
+Neuroendocrine tumors (NETs) are slow-growing tumors that begin in neuroendocrine cells.
+These cells have 2 interesting qualities.
+They have nerve-cell traits, and they can create hormones.
+Most NETs tend to develop over many years and may be hard to diagnose.